firefly-iii/firefly-iii.org/requested-features.md

 In the future, Firefly III will be able to:

-- Import from banks that provide a solid API
+- Import from banks that provide a solid API;
-- Import YNAB files
+- Import YNAB files;
-- Import other file types.
+- Import other file types;
+- Import from Spectre;
+- Import from Plaid;

 Improvements are coming, but the work is slow.